kvanbortel/swen-261-team-project/docs/DesignDoc.md

 ### Model Tier
 > **[Sprint 1]**
 >
-> The basic data class for our Model Tier implementation is our Need class.
-It has generalized members and functions including name, id and fullfillment status.
+The basic data class for our Model Tier implementation is our Need class.
+It has generalized members and functions including name, id, description, demand rating, cost, quantity, and fullfillment status.
->

 > _**[Sprint 2, 3 & 4]** Provide a summary of this tier of your architecture.
 This
 > section will follow the same instructions that are given for the View
 > Tier above._

->
-> In Sprint 2, we decided to implement three new classes within our model tier, the Account and Basket and BasketNeed classes.
+In Sprint 2, we decided to implement three new classes within our model tier, the Account and Basket and BasketNeed classes.
 The Account class represents an account, which has a name and a basket of needs.
 The basket of needs contains an arraylist of basketneeds, which are object representations of needs that stay inside a user's basket.

-Below is our revised UMl diagram for sprint 2:
+By the end of the project, our Model tier includes Account, AdminInfo, Basket, BasketNeed, Need, ProfileInfo, and Region.
+AdminInfo groups Helper statistics in a way that they can be usefully displayed to the Manager in their dashboard.
+Similarly, ProfileInfo groups the information that a Helper enters into their profile to be displayed for themselves and for other users to see if they desire.
+Region is an enum used by ProfileInfo.

 #### Full UML
 ![](sprint_3_full_uml.png)